 The Effects of Instagram Removing Likes

 In other words, the average viewer won’t be able to see-externally-how much attention a certain post received.
-This new update has posed a concern for those involved in influencer marketing.
+This new update has posed a concern for those involved in an influencer agency or influencer marketing.
 If you are an Instagram user yourself, you may have already noticed these hidden likes on your feed.
+Luckily, our digital marketing agency has remained on top of this update and is here to help!

 Why Would Instagram Remove Like Visibility?